 You are here

-Educate Future Leaders (In Progress)
+Educate Future Leaders (Ongoing)

 One of the main goals outlined in the Illinois Climate Action Plan is to educate future leaders of society to effectively engage in systainability challenges.
 We will build upon our already rich history of environmental research, education and service by developing innovative approaches to understanding, resolving and engaging our communities in the important issue of climate change.
 We will build upon our reputation for providing high quality talent and knowledge to the state of Illinois by preparing the next generations of Illinois graduates to confront future climate issues with confidence.